richardf/1Dbin/README.md

 ####1Dbin
-Implementation of some classic heuristics for the one-dimensional bin-packing problem.
+Implementation of some classic constructive heuristics for the one-dimensional bin-packing problem.

+* First Fit
+* Best Fit
+* Decreasing First Fit